"So help me God" at swearing-in

 phrase:

-We can proceed with the will of the majority which is definitely to
+We can proceed with the will of the majority who would probably want to

 retain the compulsory use of the phrase.